bokrosf/picnic/docs/enginelog.md

 Engine architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# SDL2 lib referencing
+2025-01-31

+There is no seperate **lib/<library_name>/include** directory because dependencies managed entirely by CMake configuration.
+Only the SDL_image header copied to the SDL2 dependency's include directory because it references SDL2 header.

 # glm library usage
 2025-01-31